backupbrew/switchbrew/Capture services.md

 ## Videos

 [4.0.0](4.0.0.md "wikilink") includes video playback etc support in Album via mp4.
-These include a JPEG thumbnail, which is presumably used for video "validation".
-The EXIF from this JPEG doesn't seem to contain the same HMAC data as the original Album JPEGs.
-The EXIF is also now much larger: the MakerNote is 0x498-bytes, with encrypted data starting at offset +0x8.
+These include a JPEG thumbnail, which is used for video "validation".
+The EXIF is also much larger: the MakerNote is 0x498-bytes, with encrypted data starting at offset +0x8.
 This encryption uses AES-CTR with hardcoded key/ctr.
 MAC calculation works the same way as the [3.0.0](3.0.0.md "wikilink")+ JPEG MAC calculation, except with a different movie\_kek\_source/movie\_key\_source.

 Note: the Album process itself uses libstagefright for video playback.